 China's global propaganda campaign extends beyond the discussion of just Uyghurs.
-On the website of the Embassy of the People's Republic of China in the United States of America, there is an article which characterizes Falun Gong as spreading false claims about the Chinese government220:
+On the website of the Embassy of the People's Republic of China in the United States of America, there is an article which characterizes Falun Gong as spreading false claims about the Chinese government:

-1. "'Falun Gong' is a political group that is utterly anti-China and seeks to undermine China-US relations.
+"Falun Gong' is a political group that is utterly anti-China and seeks to undermine China-US relations.
 From fabricating stories to attack and vilify the Chinese Government and filing unwarranted lawsuits against Chinese Government institutions and officials, harassing the Chinese Embassy and Consulates in the US to engage in anti-China propaganda aimed at undermining China's stability and overthrowing the Chinese Government, the cult group has sunk further and become a downright anti-China political group."

 The Embassy claims that Falun Gong practitioners that report about the persecution they experienced in China are "fabricating stories" despite the well-known fact that such persecution does exist.
-In June 2019, the Independent Tribunal into Forced Organ Harvesting from Prisoners of Conscience in China released its March final judgement in which stated the Tribunal concluded beyond reasonable doubt that "in the long-term practice in the PRC of forced organ harvesting it was indeed Falun Gong practitioners who were used as a source - probably the principal source - of organs for forced organ harvesting."
+In June 2019, the China Tribunal released its March final judgment which concluded beyond reasonable doubt that "in the long-term practice in the PRC of forced organ harvesting it was indeed Falun Gong practitioners who were used as a source - probably the principal source - of organs for forced organ harvesting."
 According to The Guardian: